white-label-development/CSharpInDepth/async-programming/async-programming.md

 We can use the TPL to achieve what we get (for free) with async/await.

 `Task` represents an async operation.
+Swallows exceptions.

 `Task.Run()` queues the work passed as the action to run on a different thread by using the thread pool, and returns a `Task` that represents the ongoing work.